volab/IoT_EPS/_1_userDoc/source/softDev.rst

 When main power switch is off : html server post no reply.

 Problem : when in AP mode WiFi start even if main power is OFF and in Station ESP connect to acces point.
-It is not a logicaly expected behavior.
+It is not a logically expected behavior.
 When power switch is in OFF position no Wifi activity should be detected.

 Solution wait for power on in ARDUINO setup function.
 Restart ESP in ARDUINO loop when power is switch to OFF.

 .. index:: Special push buttons

-Special push button behaviors @stratup
+Special push button behaviors @startup
 ===========================================
 PB0 : @power on (not by power switch but by wall plug) start in simple manual mode see `WIFI Modes`_

-PB1 : in same conditions as above, start specials action only for expert and debug mode (today creat default json) with main power switch on on state (to be cecked 21/10/2019)
+PB1 : in same conditions as above, start specials action only for expert and debug mode (today create default json) with main power switch on on state (to be checked 21/10/2019)

 ============================
-Sofware development choice
+Software development choice
 ============================
 wifi access point